What Is an Apgar Score?

 What is a poor Apgar score?

 A poor Apgar score is 0, 1, 2, or 3.
-A score of 4 to 6 is considered abnormal.
+A score of 4 to 6 is considered abnormal and requires intervention.
 Poor Apgar scores at one minute usually improve once a baby receives appropriate medical treatment.

 Does Apgar score measure intelligence?